 I thank the 11 Senators who raised myriad items on the Order of Business.
 Senator Ardagh referred to the primary care centre on Curlew Road.
 I am not familiar with the specific case but I liaised with the Minister's office after she raised the matter on the Order of Business last week.
 It is important to reassert the Government's commitment to primary care.
 It is the most important issue in the health sector and we are prioritising it under the Sláintecare report.
 It is about ensuring people can access primary care in their communities.
 I am of the view that more primary care units are needed.
 This Government - like that which preceded it - has been committed to building and opening new primary care units.
 However, I am not familiar with the issue at Curlew Road to which the Senator refers.

 Regarding housing, we should all welcome the Government's initiative last week and recognise the significance of what the Government announced.
 I am reluctant to create a political row this afternoon but when I listen to some Members speak about housing, I wish they would cast their minds back to the lost decade of which they and their party - particularly its leader, who was at the Cabinet table - were the architects.
-In addressing the issue of social housing and homelessness this Government, through Rebuilding Ireland, is committed to investing in housing.
+In addressing the issue of social housing and homelessness the Government, through Rebuilding Ireland, is committed to investing in housing.

 I understand there are statements on housing tomorrow.